Decentral-America/DCC-WAVES-Gateway/README.md

 python start.py
 ```
 ## Configuration of the config file
-The config.json file includes all necessary settings that need to be connfigured in order to run a proper gateway:
+The config.json file includes all necessary settings that need to be configured in order to run a proper gateway:
 ```
 {
     "main": {